christian-hilbe/christian-hilbe.github.io/_pages/about.md

 - **10/2008 - 03/2012.**
 Doctoral studies in Mathematics, University of Vienna.
 - **03/2004 – 09/2008.**
-Undergraduate studies of mathematics, University of Vienna.
+Undergraduate studies of Mathematics, University of Vienna.

 #### Grants and Fellowships